COVID-19-electronic-health-system/Corona-tracker/README.md

 Github: @lukelin1991
 Discord: @kirbypooh

+## Questions?

+Feel free to chat with us on [Discord](https://discord.gg/pPERUuv) and message @Anthony A if you have any questions!

+Our group is new developer friendly and happy to help in any way!

+We also welcome your Github contributions and encourage [opening an issue](https://github.com/COVID-19-electronic-health-system/Corona-tracker/issues) before filing a pull request.
+Please see [our contributing guidelines](./CONTRIBUTING.md) for more information.

 ## COMING SOON Install, Build and Run Locally (For OSX, Windows)

-## Questions?

-Submit an [issue](https://github.com/COVID-19-electronic-health-system/Corona-tracker/issues).
-Issues are welcomed!
-We are new developer friendly and happy to help in anyway!
-Message @Anthony A. on the [discord](https://discord.gg/pPERUuv) if you have any questions!

 ## Appendix